SSWConsulting/SSW.Rules.Content/rules/architectural-decision-records/rule.md

 An ADR can be in any format, but it should be easily readable and accessible.
 Some options are

+* ⭐ Recommended - A dedicated ADR tool like Log4Brains (see details below)
 * Markdown files in your git repo
 * Wiki (e.g. GitHub or Confluence)
 * Loop
-* ⭐ A dedicated ADR tool like Log4Brains (see details below)

 [Log4Brains](https://github.com/thomvaill/log4brains) can help to create and view ADRs.